Solutions to World Poverty,

 a look at the basic answers.

-The possible solutions for poverty clearly depend on what is chiefly causing it, and this can clearly vary with time and with place.
-At this early 21st century time the main poverty differences are between majority poverty as in poorer countries like India, and minority poverty in rich countries like the USA and Britain.
+Having of course no world government, and no real global consensus on dealing with poverty, cutting poverty is chiefly for each country to deal with.
+There has been a little international aid available for this, though often with unwanted conditions attached, but it still relies on individual governments not all of which consider poverty bad.
+And the possible solutions for poverty clearly depend on what is chiefly causing it, and this can clearly vary with time and with place.
+The early 21st century sees the main poverty differences as between majority poverty as in poorer countries like India, and minority poverty in richer countries like the USA and Britain.
 None of it may be easy to solve and the long history of anti-poverty measures has often been of failure, but successful action on poverty reduction is really possible.
-Yet large numbers of people are still living in poverty which the FAO World Hunger Map below shows.
+Yet large numbers of people are still living in poverty which the FAO 2003 World Hunger Map below indicates.

-See our Poor In a Rich World section for map explanation.
+In this map darker is poorer, see our Poor In a Rich World section for more current maps.

 The World Bank 2002 Aid Map below gives an approximate idea of where international aid has been going to recently, and only part of it is directed at ending poverty -

 Dark green = aid donor, Light green = $0 to $5, Yellow = $5 to $19, Orange = $20 to $49, Red = $50 +, Grey = not known